From LinkedIn to the Cypriot third tier

 Going forward after knock-backs

-When Dugan was let go by Swindon after signing a scholarship as a 16-year-old, he sought out any avenue he could to continue in football.
+When Dugan was released by Swindon after signing a scholarship as a 16-year-old, he sought out any avenue to continue in football.

-He played for local teams in Paulton and Radstock in the south west, and even spent five months playing for a club in rural Sweden.
+He played for local teams in Paulton and Radstock in the south west of England, and even spent five months playing for a club in rural Sweden.

 But when the Covid-19 pandemic hit, and Dugan found himself temporarily working for the Royal Mail, he hatched a plan with his dad to get him back onto the pitch.

-The pair created a video showcasing his best goals and sent them off to teams and coaches everywhere using social media.
+The pair created a video showcasing his best goals and sent them off to teams and coaches using social media.

 "Working that job, it got me motivated to get back into full-time football because it made me realise how much I actually loved playing football," said Dugan.